markomanninen/artifactsofthefloweroflife/commonera.md

 Without going any deeper into the subject, it must be mentioned that Roman Imperial was spread up to Thrace in 180 AD leaving behind several floor mosaics with the FOL symbol.
 These mosaics can nowadays be witnessed on excavated sites in Bulgaria (pic.
 [6.2.6](0-2000ad.md#fig6.2.6)) and Italy<!-- cite author="Karl" title="House of Tragic Poet as House of Glaucus - Pompeii - Mosaic floor" date="" location="" type="website" href="https://www.flickr.com/photos/70125105@N06/13980198177/" -->, also in Spain (pic.
 [6.2.2](0-2000ad.md#fig6.2.2), [6.2.3](0-2000ad.md#fig6.2.3)) and France (pic.
 [6.2.4](0-2000ad.md#fig6.2.4), [6.2.5](0-2000ad.md#fig6.2.5)).

 Experimental paintings on the wall of temple ruins<!-- cite author="Hans-Christian" title="Picture of temple ruins in Qasr al-Hair ash-Sharqi" date="" location="" type="website" href="https://www.flickr.com/photos/7283893@N05/5230474741/in/faves-48694711@N03/" --> in Syria desert is highly interesting and urges deeper research.
 Wall is full of symbols of the FOL in different forms.
-This resembles figure settings in Abydos wall.
+This resembles figure settings in Abydos wall, even Leonardo's drawings if you will.

 ![Artifacts of the FOL potpourri from Pinterest board](./media/artifacts2.jpg){caption=1}